kadriand/users-policies-assessment/README.md

   "token": "eaebefa9e74be396cc911949d4f8fed786a2b64e76e69697e38d49489b32"
 }
 ```
-This is a token to be used for _Cookie Authentication_
+This is a json web token to be used as Bearer token with the header _Authorization_.
+It expires after ten minutes.

 #### Get client by id